Special needs require special planning

 important that you connect with a parent or

 advocacy group (find one on such sites as

 input regarding these groups, even if you pay

 for the information.
 If the group you contact

 members or staff can likely tell you about

 other options in your region.

-individual with special needs but can also ultimately advance overall availability of
+Other parents often share what they did to obtain services.
+Learning about advocacy activities can not only help your family and the individual with special needs but can also ultimately advance overall availability of services.

 Some Good Questions